The Vedanta Retreat

 Adherence to the CDC Guidelines for COVID-19 is expected.

-No smoking, open flames, incense, or candles are allowed
+No smoking allowed.
+Open flames, incense, and candles are prohibited.

 Activities Held at the Retreat

 The Retreat serves its members, friends, neighbors, and those from many different spiritual traditions and communities.
 The Retreat’s mission is to provide a peaceful environment to pray, meditate, or carry out personal practices that move one closer to God.
 It is a sanctified place made holy by the sincere intentions of hundreds of pilgrims.
 People from every continent have come to visit and typically have left more fulfilled.

 The Retreat provides a facility for Portland Vedanta Society members to gather often during the year to participate in ancient chants, devotional songs, spiritual talks, and meditations.

 On the first Saturday of the month (from April to October), a monthly Karma Yoga is organized from 10 a.m. to 1 p.m. with the help of the Friends of Vedanta Retreat.
 This is a wonderful opportunity to form special bonds with other spiritual seekers and nature lovers as we maintain our Retreat property together.